nevindnl/chess/README.md

 end
 ```

-Unless checkmate, a board is scored using weighted piece counts, adjusted for check.
+Unless checkmate, a board is scored using weighted piece counts, with a bonus for check.

 ```Ruby
 # Game#score